daid/gbsdk/src/api/c/hardware.md

 Each register is prefixed with an `r`, so `LCDC` becomes `rLCDC`.
 Registers that are CGB only will only be available of the CGB is enabled in the project configuration.

-Next to the registers, a few other macros are provided for working with interrupts:
-- `HALT()`: execute the `halt` instruction, which will wait for an interrupt.
-- `DISABLE_INTERRUPTS()`: Disables the global interrupt mask, no interrupts will execute interrupt handlers.
-- `ENABLE_INTERRUPTS()`: Enable the global interrupt mask.
-Any enabled interrupt in `rIE` will execute the interrupt handler.

 Examples:
 ```c
 #include <gbsdk/hardware.h>